vmanchik/Data-Pipelines-with-Airflow/README.md

 ### Potential Improvements

-The following security imporvements could be consider in the production pipelines:
+The following security improvements could be considered in the production pipelines:
-- In order to improve security of AWS access keys and secrets in the StageToRedshiftOperator, use IAM roles with appropriate permissions instead of aws credentials id.
+- In order to improve the security of AWS access keys and secrets in the StageToRedshiftOperator, use IAM roles with appropriate permissions instead of AWS credentials ID.
-- Futher parameterize queries to prevent SQL injection.
+- Further parameterize queries to prevent SQL injection.
 Modify the execute methods in LoadDimensionOperator, LoadFactOperator, and StageToRedshiftOperator to use parameterized queries.